The best short books: all of these are under 100 pages

 It’s about an old man.
 And the sea.
 And the difficulties in admitting that we cannot control the uncontrollable.

-4. The MetamorphosisBuy the book now from Amazon
+4. The MetamorphosisBuy now from Amazon

 Author: Franz Kafka